nils-keller-dev/moody-mapper/README.md

 <!-- To use this tool, open the [`index.html`](https://github.com/tsomic/moody-mapper/blob/main/src/index.html) in any browser. -->

-To get started I recommend firstly importing all the images of the [`moody-images`](https://github.com/tsomic/moody-images) repository via the first button on the left.
-Only `JPEG`, `PNG` and `BMP` files are supported.
+To get started you firstly need to import all the necessary files.
+To do this, click the first button and select the main `moody` folder.

-Now you will see all the possible faces but they are still pretty unordered.
-To see the default configuration of the project, you now have to import the [`facesConfig.json`](https://github.com/tsomic/moody-mapper/blob/main/facesConfig.json) file using the second button from the left.
-The file is located in the root of this project.
+This will import all the images from the [`moody-images`](https://github.com/tsomic/moody-images) repository and also the [config file](https://github.com/tsomic/moody-mapper/blob/main/facesConfig.json) that is located in this repository.

 What you will see now is the complete default mapping of facial expressions:
 ![mapping.gif](https://raw.githubusercontent.com/tsomic/moody/main/assets/mapping.gif)

-From here you can move the faces around, create, delete or move the connections and save the configuration if you're satisfied.
+From here you can move the faces around, create, delete or move the connections.
-The third button from the left downloads the `facesConfig.h` file that you can then move to the Arduino folder and the rightmost button saves the configuration as `json` so you can import it again next time.
+Once you are satisfied with the mapping you can save your changes, which writes to the mapping configuration files for both the [mapper](https://github.com/tsomic/moody-mapper/blob/main/facesConfig.json) and the [arduino](https://github.com/tsomic/moody-arduino/blob/main/moody/facesConfig.h).
+To apply the changes to the Arduino, you of course need to flash the data once again.

 Be aware that it is currently not very user friendly to just add a new facial expression to the project.
 You basically have to either manually edit the `facesConfig.json` or recreate the whole mapping.